[Part 2]$~Metasploit for beginners

 connect Communicate with a host

-edit Edit the current module with $VISUAL
+edit Edit the current module with $VISUAL or $EDITORexit Exit the console

-get Gets the value of a context
+get Gets the value of a context-specific variable

-getg Gets the value of a
+getg Gets the value of a global variable

 go_pro Launch Metasploit web GUI